Nine (musical): Act II

 The film is dead.
-The cast leaves.
-They all leave.
-Carla, with "Simple"—words from the articulate broken heart, Claudia with a letter from Paris to say that she has married, and Luisa in a shattering exit from a marriage that has, as she says, been 'all of me' (Be On Your Own).
+Carla leaves with a broken heart ("Simple").
+Claudia sends a letter from Paris to say that she has married.
+Luisa ends their marriage ("Be On Your Own").

-Guido is alone.
-"I Can't Make This Movie" ascends into the scream of "Guido out in space with no direction,' and he contemplates suicide.
-But, as the gun is at his head, there is a final life-saving interruption—from his nine-year-old self (Getting Tall), in which the young Guido points out it is time to move on.
-To grow up.
-And Guido surrenders the gun.
-As the women return in a reprise of the Overture (Reprises), but this time to let him go, only one is absent: Luisa.
+Guido is alone and directionless, contemplating suicide ("I Can't Make This Movie").
+As the gun is at his head, he is interrupted by his nine-year-old self telling him it is time to grow up and move on, and Guido surrenders the gun ("Getting Tall").
+The women return, this time to let him go, with the exception of Luisa ("Reprises").
 Guido feels the aching void left by the only woman he will ever love.
-In the 2003 Broadway production, as the boy led the women off into his own future to the strains of "Be Italian", Luisa steps into the room on the final note, and Guido turned toward her—this time ready to listen.
+In the 2003 Broadway production, as the boy leads the women off, Luisa steps into the room on the final note, and Guido turns toward her.

 Productions

 Workshop

 Originally conceived as a male/female cast, many of the changes into a mostly all women cast were created in a workshop that rehearsed in the upstairs theatre at the New Amsterdam Theatre in the Fall of 1981.
 For their participation, the workshop cast was given a small percentage of the show for a limited amount of time.
 Kathi Moss was the only cast member of the original Broadway cast that did not participate in the workshop (Pat Ast played the role of Saraghina in the workshop).